 The adverse effects of suckling on reproduction of beef cows has been well researched.
-Early work in the 1930's showed that Holsteins milked 6 times each day rebred more slowly than cows milked 3 times or 2 times.
+Early work in the 1930s showed that Holsteins milked 6 times each day rebred more slowly than cows milked 3 times or 2 times.
 A classic case is illustrated in Table 1.
-Simulated twinning was produced by grafting an extra calf at birth on Hereford x Holstein cows at the Table 1.
+Simulated twinning was produced by grafting an extra calf at birth on Hereford x Holstein cow at the Fort Reno Station (Wyatt et al., 1976).
+Cows were fed so that weight and condition changes were the same for cows with twins and singles.
+Cows rearing twins produced 39% more milk, weaned 60% more calf, but were slower to start cycling after calving.
+At 80 days after calving, only 43% of cows with twins had cycled compared with 71% for cows with singles.
+Cows rearing twin calves were nursed more Table 1.
 Reproduction, performance and nursing behavior of cows rearing single or simulated twin calves.

+v v

-Single calv ves Twin calves
+Single Twin

+calves calves

 Daily winter supplement 1

 post-calving, lb 3.9 6.8

 Fall weight, lb 1092 1119

 Winter weight loss, % 19.0 18.6

 Daily milk yield, lb 14.5 20.2

 Calving date 12-29-74 12-27-74

-Cows cycling by 60 1.
-(C. 1.
-(C. 1.))
+Cows cycling by 60

 days post-partum, % 36 14

 Cows cycling by 80

 days post-partum, % 71 43